ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 3. Our server exchanges this code for access and ID tokens
 4. We create a session and set a cookie
 5. The popup closes automatically and the main window refreshes

+Now that we understand the basic flow, let's see how the application keeps track of authenticated users...

 ## How Login Works